dnakov/generator-angular/readme.md

 ## Builds

+NOTE: You will need to get the ngForceController APEX stuff from here https://github.com/noeticpenguin/ngForce/tree/master/Example and deploy to your org for now.

 Run `grunt vf:local`:
 * Creates your VF page in the MavensMate folder `src/pages/<appname>.page`
 * Creates your VF component in the MavensMate folder `src/pages/<appname>.component` (there's a good reason for it)